 Michael E. Allison

-Mike Allison is associate professor and chair of the Department of Political Science where he also directs the University’s Education for Justice program.
+Mike Allison is professor and chair of the Department of Political Science, and former coordinator of the University’s Ellacuría Initiative.
 He grew up in Rockaway Beach, New York and attended the Jesuit-run Regis High School in New York City.
-He graduated with a BA (1996) in Politics and minors in Latin American and Caribbean Studies and Peace Justice Studies from Fairfield University in Connecticut.
-He received his Masters (2001) and Doctorate (2006) in Political Science from Florida State University in Tallahassee, Florida.
+He graduated with a BA (1996) in Politics and minors in Latin American and Caribbean Studies and Peace and Justice Studies from Fairfield University in Connecticut.
+He received his Masters (2001) and Doctorate (2006) in Political Science from Florida State University in Tallahassee.

 Teaching interests: He teaches courses on Central and South America, United States - Latin American Relations, Human Rights, Comparative Civil Wars, September 11th and Beyond, and required courses in American Government, International Relations, and Research Methods.